talkjs/talkjs-examples/nodejs/README.md

 # TalkJS and Node.js backend example

+This is an example project for TalkJS's tutorial on [how to build a Node.js chat app with TalkJS](https://talkjs.com/resources/how-to-add-chat-into-a-nodejs-app-with-talkjs/).

 This example demonstrates how to integrate TalkJS with an application that has a Node.js backend.
 There are two projects inside the repo:

 - The `talkjs-backend` project contains the Node.js backend, which uses serves a REST endpoint with user data.